While the Earth Sleeps: Background

 The song incorporates credited samples from "Shashvi, Kakabi", performed by Tsinandali Choir, and "Övgön Chuuvuu" from Mongolie, Musique Vocale et Instrumentale.
-The passage "Da li znaeš, mila majko" (Да ли знаеш мила мајко) (Do you know, dear mother?) comes from the folk song "Dali Znaeš, Mili Majko" using the sampled voice of Bulgarian singer Katya Petrova.
+The passage "Dali znaesh, mila mayko" (Дали знаеш мила майко) (Do you know, dear mother?) comes from the Bulgarian folk song "Dali Znaesh, Mila Mayko".
+The song is from the album Bulgarie : Chants et danses (Bulgaria: Songs and dances) using the sampled voice of Bulgarian singer Katya Petrova.

-The song was first recorded in 1962 by Cveta and Petar Pavlovski and became popular in SR Macedonia in part because one of the verses was written in the country's native language.
+The song was first recorded in 1962 by Cveta and Petar Pavlovski and became popular in SR Macedonia in part because one of the verses is considered to be in the country's native language.
 Risto Pulevski from Nižepole, North Macedonia claimed that the lyrics of the song were in the Macedonian language and said that he felt "insulted" when he heard Gabriel describe the song as Bulgarian.
 Pulevski asserted that he wrote the lyrics to the song in 1960 and that it was "neither Bulgarian nor a folksong".
 He threatened legal action unless Gabriel acknowledged the alleged authorship.

 According to Gabriel's publicist, Gabriel had previously approached Deep Forest to determine if the song had been cleared for copyright.
-A publicist for Deep Forest said that they compensated the French record company Arion for the "Dali Znaeš, Mili Majko" sample, although Arion believed that the sample was in the public domain.
+A publicist for Deep Forest said that they compensated the French record company Arion for the "Dali Znaesh, Mila Mayko" sample, although Arion believed that the sample was in the public domain.
 Pulevski's claim has never been corroborated and no legal action followed.